mbazzani/AID-model-training-pipeline/README.md

 This is created by going to `File`->`Save Workspace As` in VS Code.
 This allows us to easily open the same development environment across computers and operating systems.
 Use this as the root of your development environment.

 You'll also notice here that there are some recommended extensions.
 This allows everyone on your team to have a consistent toolchain for how to interact with your code.
 See https://code.visualstudio.com/docs/editor/extension-marketplace#_workspace-recommended-extensions for instructions for how to configure these.

-## README.md
-This is a critical file to include.
-This should be an introduction to your repository.
-It should be a birds-eye view of what your repo is and how to use it, with links to the appropriate lower-level documentation.

 ## setup.py
 This is the original way to package Python projects, which we probably still prefer.
 However, in general, if you can, you should probably start using the newer packaging tools (`pyproject.toml`)